flexaihq/Verba/README-demo.md

 2. You can find documents in this bucket: <https://eu-west-3.console.aws.amazon.com/s3/buckets/rag-demo-flexai>
 3. You need a HF api key
 4. It is recommended to clear the chat (using the button below the send message icon) between questions to reset the context and prevent it from overflowing.
+5. When you have large documents (> 2 Mo), it is better to import them one by one.

 ## Example of .env